Vinay-Kushwaha/Vinay-Kushwaha/README.md

 ### Hi there 👋
 My name is Vinay Kushwaha.
 I learning Java from past few months.
 I am looking forward to join backend software developer role.
 Proficiency in Java, PostgreSQL, Data structure and Algorithms and DBMS.
+Here I am exploring and learning new skills to become a software developer.

 <!--
 **Vinay-Kushwaha/Vinay-Kushwaha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.